idaholab/moose/modules/solid_mechanics/doc/content/syntax/NEML2/index.md

 The `[NEML2]` block in the MOOSE input file is the entry point for defining NEML2 material model(s).
 All parameters are listed at [the bottom of the page](syntax/NEML2/index.md#syntax-list).

+!alert note
 This page is user-facing, i.e., the [Input file syntax](syntax/NEML2/index.md#input-syntax) section explains how to write the MOOSE input file in order to connect MOOSE to NEML2 for material modeling.

+!alert note
-For developers, please refer to the [NEML2Action](NEML2Action.md) and [NEML2ActionCommon](NEML2ActionCommon.md) pages regarding what objects are constructed by underlying Action.
+For developers, please refer to the [NEML2Action](NEML2Action.md) and [NEML2ActionCommon](NEML2ActionCommon.md) pages regarding what objects are constructed by the underlying Action.

 ## Input File Syntax id=input-syntax